← All varieties

 Origin/History

-An old English variety.
+An old English variety, known from the seventeenth century.
 Ray described it as long ago as 1688.
-Formerly grown in some of the home orchards of New York state but now practically obsolete by the early 1900s (Beach).
-Coxe documented it in American cultivation by 1817.
+Formerly grown in some of the home orchards of New York state, but by the early twentieth century practically obsolete.
+Bunyard (1920) considered it not worthy of cultivation, having been superseded by other culinary varieties such as Lord Derby.

 Tree